enhance-dev/enhance-image/readme.md

 - Each source image will be available in widths of 1200px, 1024px, 720px, 480px, and 375px
 - Each generated image will be formatted at 75% quality; as no `format` option has been specified, the default format (webp) will be used
 - At viewports at least 96em wide, the generated image closest to 1200px in width will be used; at viewports between 48–95.9em wide, the generated image closest to 1000px in width will be used; at viewports narrower than 48em, the image closest to the width of the current viewport will be used

+## Usage notes

+You may notice a delay in loading a transformed image the first time it’s requested by your browser.
+This delay should only occur with the first request; subsequent requests should be cached and thus load much faster.
+We’re actively working on improving performance for image loading — see the roadmap below.

 ## Roadmap